 Tracks and Signs

-Tracks of coyotes are more ovular in shape compared with the rounder tracks of domestic dogs.
+Tracks of coyotes are more oval in shape compared with the rounder tracks of domestic dogs.
 Marks from claws will be present when the imprint is made in soft ground.
-On average, front tracks are 2½ to 3 inches long, which is larger than the hind tracks (Figure 3).
+On average, front tracks are 2½ to 3 inches long, which is larger than the hind tracks.

 Coyotes often deposit scat along trails, intersections, and around objects to identify their territory.
 Scats tend to be tubular and segmented with one end tapering to a point.
 The color and composition of coyote scat varies according to diet.
-Scats may contain fur, fragments of bone, feathers, berries, and grass.
+Scat may contain fur, fragments of bone, feathers, berries, grass, and even plum pits, depending on the season and food availability.